After the Safavids

 The Treaty of Kars

-This was a controversial treaty signed in Kars on October 13, 1921 which in 1923 would declare the Republic of Turkey, control over Soviet Armenia, Soviet Azerbaijan, and Soviet Georgia, all of which formed part of the Soviet Union Most of the territories ceded to Turkey in the treaty were acquired by Imperial Russia from the Ottoman Empire during the Russo-Turkish War of 1877–1878.
+This was a controversial treaty signed in Kars on October 13, 1921.
+In 1923 the Treaty declared the Republic of Turkey, control over Soviet Armenia, Soviet Azerbaijan, and Soviet Georgia.
+All of these territories formed part of the Soviet Union.
+Most of the territories ceded to Turkey in the treaty were acquired by Imperial Russia from the Ottoman Empire during the Russo-Turkish War of 1877–1878.

 World War Two

-During the 1940s, the Azerbaijan SSR supplied much of the Soviet Union’s gas and oil during the war with Nazi Germany and was thus a strategically important region.
+During the 1940s, the Azerbaijan SSR supplied much of the Soviet Union’s gas and oil during the war with Nazi Germany.
+As such it was a strategically important region.
 The German invasion of the Soviet Union in June 1941 reached the Greater Caucasus in July 1942; Baku was the ultimate objective of the German Army in World War II.
 Military historians note that Baku had also been an objective of both Germany and the Ottoman Empire in World War I. However, the Germans never managed to cross into the territory of Azerbaijan.

-Control of Baku was said to be one of Germany’s main reasons for invading Russia, however some historians assert that the idea of Germany being able to capitalise upon Baku oil was irrational.
-As even if the German Army reached Baku, getting all that oil back to Germany to be refined was beyond their logistical capability and by the time the German Army even reached Baku, all of the oilfields would have been blown up to stop them accessing it.
+Control of Baku was said to be one of Germany’s main reasons for invading Russia.
+However some historians assert that the idea of Germany being able to capitalise upon Baku oil was irrational.
+Even if the German Army reached Baku, transporting the oil back to Germany for refinement was beyond their logistical capability.
+Inevitably, by the time the German Army even reached Baku, the oilfields would have been blown up to prevent access.